patrickfreyer/tsx-to-pdf/README.md

 ### Export Tab

 The Export tab allows you to:
+- Upload new TSX components directly through the UI
 - Select a component from the input directory
 - Set the output file name
 - Configure export options